Here’s Who Won TIME’s 2019 Person of the Year Reader Poll

 Keanu Reeves, the actor who developed such a passionate fanbase that a change.org petition was created to make him the 2019 Person of the Year, came in third place and was selected by nearly 4.5% of readers.

 Last year’s winner BTS, the seven-member Korean boy band with a fervent online following, came in fourth place this year, with just over 4% of the vote.
-Greta Thunberg, who was named TIME’s 2019 Person of the year on Wednesday morning, also appeared in the top five.
+Thunberg herself rounded out the top five.

 Read about the 2019 Person of the Year, Greta Thunberg.